Ice Spiders

-Ice Spiders is a 2007 science fiction horror film which premiered on June 9, 2007 on the Sci Fi Channel.
+Ice Spiders is a 2007 science fiction horror film which premiered on June 9, 2007 on the Syfy Channel.
 A team of young Winter Olympic hopefuls must slalom to safety when a hoard of giant mutated spiders spin their way out of a top secret laboratory.
 Ice Spiders stars Patrick Muldoon, Vanessa Estelle Williams, Noah Bastian, K. Danor Gerald and Matt Whittaker and was released on DVD in 2007.